 What’s the Best GPS for a Jet Ski?

-There are plenty of great marine GPS units, but the Garmin GPSMAP is one of the best options available.
+There are plenty of great marine GPS units, but in our opinion, the Garmin GPSMAP 64SX is the one that fits jet skiing the best.

-It’s affordable, durable, easy to use, and comes with all the standard features that people want.
+It’s affordable, durable, easy to use, and comes with all the standard features you need for life on the water.

 Garmin is arguably the top producer of high-end navigation systems, so it comes as no surprise that they make such great marine GPS units.